TacMechMonkey/Lambda-EBS-Snapshot-Manager-for-Python-3.6/README.md

+*** I took this fork down in Feb 18 which was forked by https://github.com/yurplan/Lambda_EBS_Backups, and forgot to put it back up.

 Use Boto3 and Lambda to schedule the creation and clearing of EBS snapshots, with SNS (email, txt...) notifications.

  - To tag an EBS volume for backup, add a tag "LambdaBackup" for the daily function, or "LambdaArchive" for the monthly function, with a value of how often to snapshot.
 Values for "Backup" key: Hourly, 4/day, Daily, Weekly, No